kadamwhite/talks/2017/day-of-rest-boston/day-of-rest-boston.md

 ???
 I'm here to share how I designed the API for my "wpapi" Node.js WordPress REST API client module.

-I work w/ colleagues who created or contributed to Grunt, JSHint, the robotics library Johnny-Five, Backbone Marionette, the venerable jQuery project, and now Webpack

-and I am now the design lead for the WP REST API, but this was the first major project I published where I was responsible for the design decisions
+And building an interface, and releasing it publicly, is fun -- but brought unexpected challenges.

+It's possible you may be facing similar challenges;

 ---
 <!-- .slide: data-background="url('./images/wpapi-stickers.jpg')" data-state="solid-bg" -->

 ???
-And building an interface, and releasing it publicly, is fun -- but brought unexpected challenges.

-When I pitched talk I hoped that would provide more info about the structure of the WP REST API, but also share the rationale for the decisions I made to address these challenges
+But also, even if you don't need or want to write your own client, I hope to demystify how a tool like this works.

+Whether it's a client like this, or the API itself, Learning how your tools work can help you understand more about what your tools are capable of.

+The most important skill I've ever learned as a developer is how to read other people's code.

 ---